ccy1563/Richardvania/README.md

 # Edgelord

 ## Background
-* Edgelord is a game where the player controls a character that can move left, right, and attack.
+* RICHARD is a game where the player controls a character that can move left, right, and attack.
 * The goal is to reach the end of the level while eliminating as many enemies as possible.
 * You play as a swordsman Old Richard that was imprisoned by Demon Lord Anthony.
 After a decade of imprisonment, Old Richard escaped and now his sole mission is to slay Anthony with his big sword.